reframejs/reframe/readme.md

 a team of 5 developers doesn't want a framework to dictate how to do things.

 Reframe is designed from the ground up to be gradually removed:
-As your prototype grows you eject parts of Reframe.
+As your app grows you eject parts of Reframe.
 Once every part is ejected, Reframe is fully removed and you have full control over the stack.

 Where other frameworks are clingy parents that can't let go,